holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 * CPU quota
 * Block IO bandwidth (Blkio)

 For additional details on setting these types of resource limits, also refer to the [Limit a container's resources](https://docs.docker.com/engine/admin/resource_constraints/) Admin Guide for Docker Engine.
-Basically when you `run` a container, you simply provide any number of the runtime configuration flags that control the underlying cgroup system resources.
-Cgroup resources can not be set if a process is not running, that is why we optionally pass the flag(s) at run-time or alternatively manually change the cgroup settings once a process (or Docker container in our case) is running.
+Basically, when you `run` a container, you simply provide any number of the runtime configuration flags that control the underlying cgroup system resources.
+Cgroup resources cannot be set if a process is not running, that is why we optionally pass the flag(s) at runtime or alternatively, manually change the cgroup settings once a process (or Docker container in our case) is running.
 We can make manual changes on the fly by directly modifying the cgroup resource files.
-These files are stored in the containers cgroup directories shown in the output of the [`/sys/fs/cgroup   find -name "4f1f200ce13f2a7a180730f964c6c56d25218d6dd40b027c7b5ee1e551f4eb24"`](#vps-countermeasures-docker-hardening-docker-host-engine-and-containers-control-groups-sys-fs-cgroup) command below.
+These files are stored in the container's cgroup directories shown in the output of the [`/sys/fs/cgroup   find -name "4f1f200ce13f2a7a180730f964c6c56d25218d6dd40b027c7b5ee1e551f4eb24"`](#vps-countermeasures-docker-hardening-docker-host-engine-and-containers-control-groups-sys-fs-cgroup) command below.
 These files are ephemeral for the life of the process (Docker container in our case).

 By [default](https://docs.docker.com/engine/reference/commandline/dockerd/#options-for-the-runtime) Docker uses the cgroupfs cgroup driver to interface with the Linux kernel's cgroups.
 You can see this by running `docker info`.
 The Linux kernel's cgroup interface is provided through the cgroupfs pseudo-filesystem `/sys/fs/cgroup` on the host filesystem of recent Linux distributions.
 The `/proc/cgroups` file contains the information about the systems controllers compiled into the kernel.
 This file on my test system looks like the following: